btadess1/pokemon/README.md

 # pokemon
-This project shows the relationship that can be fromed between a class, abstract class, and interface.
+This project shows the relationship that can be formed between a class, abstract class, and interface.